-This test uses the TDR function of the 80E0X sampling module as a fast rise time signal source.
-The rise time measurements are made using an 80A03 TekConnect probe interface with an 80E03 or 80E04 Sampling Head Module.
-Although the following procedure assigns measurement functions to specific oscilloscope channels, any valid channel combination can be used.
+This test uses the TDR function of the 80E04 sampling head as a fast rise time signal source.
+The measurements are made using an 80A03 TekConnect probe interface.
+Although the following procedure assigns the TDR and measurement functions to specific oscilloscope channels, any valid channel combination can be used.
+However, the TDR function is only available on 80E04 sampling heads.